TOP

 clothes pins are best to hang swim suits in

 shower.
-Plastic ones cannot hold up wet suits.
+Plastic ones can not hold up wet suits.

 -